SwethaC01/CT_Project/README.md

 ### Visualization:
 Developing an interactive Streamlit dashboard using Plotly to visualize the population of workers across various industries and geographies, providing clear and actionable insights.

-### Policy and Planning Support:
-Providing updated and accurate data to aid policymakers and planners in making informed decisions regarding employment strategies and economic policies.

 ### Presentation of Findings:
 Creating a detailed PowerPoint presentation summarizing the problem statement, tools used, methodologies, EDA insights, and overall findings to effectively communicate the results of the study